Times of the School Day

 We also hold a School Assembly at the Church in the Spring term to which all parents are invited and sometimes members of the clergy and special guests come in to school to talk to us.

-A full school report is sent home in July and a periodic review is sent home in November.
+A full school report is sent home in July and a periodic review/parent teacher meeting takes place in February.
 There are opportunities for parents to meet their child’s form teacher (Parents Evening) and discuss their progress during the year.

 Open Evening is held yearly in the Spring Term giving the parents an opportunity to view their child’s work and another opportunity to talk to their teacher.

-There is always a teacher on duty in the Hall from 8.30 – 8.55 a.m. to welcome the children and the parents.
+There is always a teacher on duty at the gate from 8.15 – 8.45 a.m. to welcome the children and the parents.
 Appointments may be made with members of staff to discuss a child’s progress at a mutually convenient time.
 These can be made by telephone, a note in their child’s diary or by e-mail to the school’s address.

 All girls learn gymnastics and dance in the school hall whilst games lessons take place in the playground and in the local park for the older pupils.
 We take advantage of the professional coaching of badminton at the New Gilson Hall, cricket, netball and rugby offered by the Sports Development Officers.

-In Forms III & IV, the older girls are taught netball, rugby, football, athletics and rounders and are introduced to hockey skills.
-Netball club is held once a week and our team participates in the Primary Schools Netball league and tournaments.
+In Years 3-6, the girls are taught netball, tag rugby, football, athletics and rounders and are introduced to hockey skills.
+Netball club is held once a week and our team regularly participates in the Primary Schools Netball league and tournaments.
 Children of high ability are nominated for trials for the Jersey Squads and may be lucky enough to represent their Island.
 We also take part in Cross Country, Athletics and other sporting Island events.

 Pre-Prep, Form I and Form II have swimming lessons at Aquasplash.
 The girls travel by coach to and from the venue accompanied by their class teacher and teaching assistants.
 The girls have really enjoyed these lessons as the class sizes are small and they are taught by three fully trained members of their excellent staff.